Apples at Hillcrest Orchards in Ellijay, Georgia. Photo by Emily Selby

 Mercier Orchards, Blue Ridge

-As the state's largest apple orchard, Mercier offers more than 50 varieties of apples, as well as peaches, nectarines, blueberries, cherries, strawberries, blackberries and more.
-A tasty combination of you-pick apple events (September through November), a bakery, deli, Market Store and Farm Winery makes them worth the drive.
+This year, Mercier will be offering a “We-Pick” season, where the orchard staff will be picking the delicious apples for you.
+As the state's largest apple orchard, Mercier Orchards offers more than 50 varieties of apples, as well as peaches, nectarines, blueberries, cherries, strawberries, blackberries and more.

 R & A Orchards, Ellijay

-Since 1947 when the first trees were planted, the orchard and family business has been growing.
-R & A Orchard has approximately 60 acres of apple trees and approximately 10 acres of peaches and nectarines.
+Since 1947 when the first trees were planted, this orchard and family business has been growing.
+R & A Orchards has approximately 60 acres of apple trees and approximately 10 acres of peaches and nectarines.
 Make sure to stop by the R&A Market for lunch before or after you pick.
 Farm tours and apple picking are offered every weekend in September.

 Red Apple Barn, Ellijay